PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:04:16
+Last updated: 2024-04-02 17:04:51
-Random Quote: We must never forget that it is through our actions, words, and thoughts that we have a choice. - Sogyal Rinpoche
+Random Quote: You can't choose up sides on a round world. - Wayne Dyer